-As the Company does not have any subsidiaries, it is making the disclosures on a standalone (solo) basis.
 The Company does not foresee any material practical or legal impediment to the prompt transfer of own funds or repayment of liability to its parent.

-The Report is based on the audited financial statements of the Company for the year ended 31 December 2018.
+The Report is based on the audited financial statements of the Company for the year ended 31 December 2019.

-The information contained in this report is reviewed by the Company's external auditors who prepared and submit to the CySEC their auditor's verification report within 5 months from the end of the financial year.
+The information contained in this report is reviewed by the Company's external auditors who prepared and submit to the CySEC their auditor's verification report.
 The Company's auditor is PKF Savvides & Co Limited.